-Now, try connecting to the steam network again, and it should fix the issue.
+Try connecting to the Steam network again, which should fix the issue.

 Method 6: Check for Blockage

-If you can access the services using some friend’s network or by any other means, then it is possible that your ISP has blocked the Steam services.
-You need to contact the ISP in this case as only they can help in this case.
+If you can access the services using some friend’s network or by any other means, then your ISP may have blocked the Steam services.
+You must contact the ISP in this case, as only they can help.

-These were the methods for fixing the could not connect to steam network error, and they would have helped in fixing the issue.
-But, if they could not do so, try restarting the system, and it might work as there might be some programs that could be interfering with steam.
-Otherwise, report the issue to the developers, and they will make the fixes.
+These were the methods for fixing the could not connect to steam network error, which would have helped fix the issue.
+But, if they could not do so, try restarting the system, and it might work, as some programs could be interfering with Steam.
+Otherwise, report the issue to the developers, who will fix it.